A beginner’s guide to aromatherapy

 • How has it affected you, is it relaxing or energising?

-Certain scents can impact our mood and thus you may feel drawn towards specific smells.
+Certain scents can impact our mood and so you may feel drawn towards specific smells.
 But, if you do some investigating and find that after that you are still confused, a great place to start is with pure frankincense oil, which can provide a grounding and supportive effect during stressful times.

 An aromatherapist can create a combination of essential oils tailored to you.
 Together, you can introduce these scents into your daily routine, to enhance your well-being and promote relaxation.